8 Things That Will Get More Expensive (and 3 Things That Will Be Cheaper) Post-Pandemic

 Kurt Jetta, PhD, founder and chairman of Tabs Analytics, says the higher prices may be a function of fewer promotional offers and sales.
 “The higher prices ensure supplies are maintained on the shelf.”
 Since hoarding is driven by expectations of supply shortages, that could continue to be a key driver going forward.
 Here’s why panic buying isn’t actually helpful.

 More expensive: home fitness equipment

 In a recent survey of 2,000 adults, nearly a quarter of respondents said they do not plan on returning to a gym in the near future, so it follows demand for home fitness equipment has risen.
-Monica Eaton-Cardone, owner of Chargebacks911, says, “According to a study by Google, eBay, and Gymcatch, year-to-year kettlebell sales have risen by one thousand percent; sales of pull-up bars have risen by 640 percent; barbell sales have risen by 355 percent, and sales of workout benches have risen by 530 percent.
+Monica Eaton, owner of Chargebacks911, says, “According to a study by Google, eBay, and Gymcatch, year-to-year kettlebell sales have risen by one thousand percent; sales of pull-up bars have risen by 640 percent; barbell sales have risen by 355 percent, and sales of workout benches have risen by 530 percent.
 While some businesses, including Gold’s Gym, were unable to survive the pandemic and filed for Chapter 11 bankruptcy, shares of Peloton have jumped 100 percent.
-Eaton-Cardone says that even though people may not have as much disposable income right now, they are still prioritizing fitness and not spending their money on big gyms.
-Find out 10 ways gyms will change forever after coronavirus.
+Eaton says that even though people may not have as much disposable income right now, they are still prioritizing fitness and not spending their money on big gyms.

 More expensive: restaurant prices